nosajio/writing/problems-are-easy-solutions-are-hard-2017-08-22.md

 > [1] Here's the paper: http://gabriel-zucman.eu/files/PSZ2017.pdf
 > <cite>– [Hacker News user cs702](https://news.ycombinator.com/item?id=15060604)</cite>

-Finding problems is really easy.
-Finding solutions, that's what we should all aim to do.
+Finding a new reason to be outraged is easy.
+Literally anybody can do that.
+We have to start making an effort to understand how the world works and use that understanding to make it better.